Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 Since the breed’s arrival in Europe, there have been several pugs who have gone on to make history.
 In 1572, a pug named Pompey saved the life of Prince William the Silent of the House of Orange when he alerted the prince to the presence of assassins.
 Napoleon Bonaparte’s first wife, Josephine, had her pug, Fortune, carry concealed messages to her family when she was imprisoned (Heathman).

-Pugs have been imported to countries all across the world since the 16th century, and remain popular pets across the Americas, Europe, and Asia today.
+Pugs have been imported to countries all across the world since the 16th century.
+They remain popular pets across the Americas, Europe, and Asia today.

 Pugs: Ancient and Mysterious

 Pugs have a long and varied history tracing back thousands of years to ancient China.
 Though there is controversy surrounding the exact origins of the breed, the pug has been a popular pet throughout history and into the present day.
 The pug’s popularity as a lapdog will likely continue for centuries to come.

 - Heathman, Marcy.
 "The Pug FAQ."
 K9web.com.
 N.p., 2000.
 Web.
 11 Oct.
 2010.